-These strategies have been effective for the EEOC in many instances, but employers are more frequently challenging them and have had recent success in pushing back on the agency's expansive, and often secretive, investigative efforts.
+• using subpoenas and subpoena enforcement actions to obtain nationwide information from employers; and the EEOC in many instances, but employers are more frequently challenging them and have had recent success in pushing back on the agency's expansive and often secretive investigative efforts.
 For example, in EEOC v.
-Burlington Northern Santa Fe Railroad Company, the Tenth Circuit rejected the agency's use of its subpoena power to build a systemic case.
+Burlington Northern Santa Fe Railway Company, the Tenth Circuit rejected the agency's use of its subpoena power to build a systemic case.
 No. 11-1121 (10th Cir.
 Feb.
 27, 2012).
 The court found the subpoena for nationwide employment records was "not relevant" to a case that initially involved just two claims of disability discrimination, both from employees in Colorado.